 In an excerpt from Private Equity Craves Specialty Food Companies, the panelists identify their firm’s basic transaction parameters and what they look for before bringing a new company into their portfolio.

 AUA: Obviously, we have a strong bias for food and beverage in the U.S., $5 million to $30 million in EBITDA, revenue of $50 million plus.
-We are very focused on better-for-you, healthier foods, cleaner labels or other opportunities in the traditional food space where we can go in and make an impact through some of the ESG initiatives I mentioned.
+We are very focused on better-for-you, healthier foods, cleaner labels or other opportunities in the traditional food space where we can go in and make an impact through some of the environmental, social and governance (ESG) initiatives I mentioned.
 We’re definitely not a turnaround shop, but we see ESG-related initiatives as low hanging fruit that could yield huge opportunities for growth.
 We are mainly control players, but we will do some deals with a minority ownership as long as we have a pathway to control during the hold period.
 Our demographic overlay, as I said earlier, is very important, where we will only invest in family run businesses or Hispanic-oriented businesses – where we see a lot of opportunity.
 Most of the deals we have done have been both family and Hispanic, but they can be either/or.

 Baker Tilly Capital: Have you started looking at Asian foods?